A Tale of Two Cities

 Lesley Swanson (General Manager, she/her) brings over 12 years of experience in Arts Management and Arts Education.
 Swanson has planned and executed productions in the non-profit sector for television, theater, and orchestra.
 She has also directed schools of dance, drama, and music.
 Swanson earned a MM in flute performance from the Chicago College of Performing Arts at Roosevelt University and a BM from Grand Valley State University.
 She owns a private studio in the City of Chicago where she teaches flute students of all ages.
 Active in Chicago’s new music scene, her dynamic flute playing can be heard with the Chicago Composers Orchestra.
 Swanson has proven herself to be a powerful advocate for women’s rights.
 As an arts leader, she is committed to continuing education.
 She recently completed Enrich Chicago’s training Building a Culture of Anti-Racism.

-Julia Farrell Diefenbach (Director of Marketing and Community Engagement, she/her) is the Managing and Marketing Director for Artemisia Theatre, Chicago's Feminist Theatre.
+Julia Farrell Diefenbach (Director of Marketing and Community Engagement, she/her) is the Managing and Marketing Director for Artemisia Theatre, Chicago's feminist theatre.
 She previously served as the Director of Marketing and Social Media for Haven Chicago and as the Associate Artistic Director of The Halogen Company, an award-winning immersive theatre company in Los Angeles.
-A graduate of Columbia College of Chicago with a degree in directing and a minor in stage combat, Julia has collaborated with numerous Chicago theatres, including Victory Gardens, Collaboraction, Broken Nose Theatre, Citadel Theatre, and Firebrand Theatre.
+A graduate of Columbia College of Chicago with a degree in directing and a minor in stage combat, Julia has collaborated with numerous Chicago theatres including: Collaboraction, Broken Nose Theatre, Citadel Theatre, and Firebrand Theatre.
 Certified as an Intimacy Captain by the ICC, she also freelances as a director and dramaturg, bringing her expertise to a variety of theatrical projects. juliafarrell.net

 BECOME A SEASON TRAVELER